 "Ah-ha!"
 Kagome's grandfather cried in triumph, retrieving a small velvet box and climbing down the ladder.

 "What is it?"
-Kagome winced at the relief in her voice.
-She ignored her mother's eyes and left Kouga's side.
+The girl winced at the relief in her voice, and ignored her mother's eyes, leaving Kouga's side.
 The three youkai followed, crowding close.

 The old man cleared his throat, aware for once he had an audience.
 "These," he opened the lid.
 "Are chikai gems."